census-instrumentation/opencensus-website/content/quickstart/java/tracing.md

 		// 6.
 Get the global singleton Tracer object.
 		Tracer tracer = Tracing.getTracer();

 		// 7.
 Start another span.
-If antoher span was already started, it'll use that span as the parent span.
+If another span was already started, it'll use that span as the parent span.
 		// In this example, the main method already started a span, so that'll be the parent span, and this will be
 		// a child span.
 		try (Scope scope = tracer.spanBuilder("doWork").startScopedSpan()) {